-2.18 Figure 2.1 'Sustainability scores - August 2009' sets out the overall sustainability scores across Calderdale.
-Figure 2.4 'Areas of search' details those grid squares with sustainability scores of 10 or higher (the most sustainable locations) that are immediately adjacent to the existing urban areas.
-This information can be used to help focus attention on specific areas of search for potential future growth.
-If amendments to the green belt are proven to be necessary in order to deliver the emerging strategy and meet the volume of new development identified in the Core Strategy LDF document, the areas of highest sustainability should be given high priority in any assessment and should be looked at in greater detail.
+2.17 Figure 2.1 'Sustainability scores - September 2013' sets out the overall sustainability scores across Calderdale.
+Figure 2.4 'Areas of search'details all grid squares that include boundaries of the existing urban areas.
+This information can be used to help focus attention on specific areas of search for potential future growth as it highlights the areas at the edges of our settlements that may be the most sustainable.
+If amendments to the green belt are proven to be necessary in order to deliver the emerging strategy, and meet the volume of new development identified in the Core Strategy LDF document, the areas of highest sustainability should be given high priority in any assessment and should be looked at in greater detail first.

-Figure 2.3 Settlement hierarchy map (at August 2009)
+Figure 2.3 Settlement Hierarchy map (at September 2013)